๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐ ๐

 Closing Verse

-May the merit of this practice
+May the merits of this practice

-Adorn all Buddhas’ Pure Lands.
+Adorn all Buddhasโ Pure Lands.

 Repay the kindness we received,

-And relieve the suffering in the world.
+And relieve the suffering in the worlds.

-Will activate their Buddha Mind and Bodhi Heart.
+Activate their Buddha Mind and Bodhi Heart.

 May we all be reborn in the Land of Ultimate Bliss!